 Naturally, not every website can be or needs to be the same.
 Every nonprofit organization is different, with its own unique circumstances, audience, and available resources.
 For example, a direct-service nonprofit organization might need a different site layout than a program-driven one or a research-focused one.

-However, the sitemap below can serve as a general outline to start with — based on best practices in the world of nonprofit websites.
+However, the sitemap we provided above can serve as a general outline to start with — based on best practices in the world of nonprofit websites.

 Before we dive into sitemap elements, let’s first quickly recap how we navigate websites: